eiguren/intw/tutorials/siesta-intw/Tutorial.md

 `1-KBPP.txt` contains the pseudo-potential in its Kleyman-Bylander form. `crystal.dat` stores all the information related to the unit cell, symmetries, etc. `wfc00001.dat` to `wfc00029.dat` contain the Fourier transform of the wave functions for each k-point, where the list of k-points is given in `kpoints.dat`.
 Finally, `gvectors.dat` contains the global list of G-vectors used in the Fourier transform and `iGlist.dat` has the lists of G-vectors for each k-point.

-All the data read by intw is written here, and therefore, now we can already run intw in the same way as if we were using Quantum Espresso and `pw2intw.x`.
+All the data read by INTW is written here, and therefore, now we can already use INTW in the same way as if we were using Quantum Espresso and `pw2intw.x`.

 To create the `si.amn`, `si.mmn` and `si.eig` files we have to run `wannier90.x` in pre-processing mode first to create the nnkp file: